 Romantic Catalina Island – Catalina Island is the perfect place to escape for a romantic getaway.
 Where else can you enjoy moonlit walks along the shore, snorkeling in Lover’s Cove, ride a bicycle built for two, and spend a cozy night alone in an ocean view hotel with a fireplace and jacuzzi right in the room?
 Known as the Island of Romance, no wonder Catalina Island is such a popular wedding and honeymoon spot!

-Discover Catalina Island’s Vast Interior – With 88% of the island protected by the Catalina Island Conservancy, the island is home to plant life you won’t find anywhere else, as well as many animals that are just as rare, including the tiny Catalina Island fox, the stately buffalo, and even bald eagles!
+Discover Catalina Island’s Vast Interior – With 88% of the island protected by the Catalina Island Conservancy, the island is home to plant life you won’t find anywhere else, as well as many animals that are just as rare, including the tiny Catalina Island fox, the stately bison, and even bald eagles!
 Go camping, hiking, or biking in the more than 42,000 acres of Catalina’s vast interior.
 Or, explore the island on a Jeep Eco-tour or sightseeing tour bus, van or unimog.

 The Ultimate Day Trip – With so many people visiting Southern California to enjoy the new theme parks, what better place to escape for a day than Catalina Island?
 Take a break from long lines and expensive souvenirs to enjoy a peaceful day at the beach, go snorkeling, kayaking, or take a sightseeing tour.
 And with travel time fo one hour or less, you can be back in your hotel in time to get a good night’s rest for tomorrow’s adventure.
 Day packages are available that include the boat transporation and a wide variety of tours.